 |✅ Employee engagement.
 Employers expect salaried employees to commit fully to the business, with no conflicts of interest or divided loyalties.
 Employees may be prohibited from moonlighting with other companies.||❌ Limited commitment.
 While many contractors develop long-term relationships with the companies they serve, they are free to engage with other companies, and are not obligated to remain loyal to a single entity.
 A contractor is not a strategic member of a company’s team, and makes minimal contributions to its long-term growth.|

 |✅ Team mentality.
 Employees are expected to share and model the company’s values and commit to its mission.
 Key professionals become emissaries for the company in the public domain.|

 |✅ Long-term compensation.
 In exchange for their loyalty and commitment to the company, employees are compensated with salaries, insurance benefits, retirement packages, opportunities for professional development and other perks that make it beneficial to remain with the company long-term.||❌ Short-term compensation.
 Contractors are typically paid per project, and do not enjoy the perks and benefits of full-time salaried employees.
 They are responsible for their own taxes, insurance, retirement funds and professional growth.|

-Employee or a salaried worker pays FICA taxes just like their employer in equal parts.
+Employee or a salaried worker pays Federal Insurance Contributions Act (FICA) taxes just like their employer in equal parts.

 Contractor, also called a commission-based worker is responsible for paying self-employment (SECA) taxes.